-This hot feeling is often due to enhanced blood flow to the area as a response to inflammation.
-Having a rash that is hot to touch can be a sign of a mild or more serious cause.
+A rash may feel hot to the touch.
+This is often due to enhanced blood flow to the area as a response to inflammation.
+This can be a sign of a mild or more serious cause.

 This article will help a person identify when they should seek medical treatment for their rash.